amitbakde99/Udacity-Notebook/SQL/Lesson-3-Aggregations.md

 ```
 Here, we SELECT the SUM for each of three different columns: standard_qty, gloss_qty, and poster_qty.
 We also assign them aliases: standard, gloss, and poster.
 We get all of these FROM the orders table.

+- Unlike COUNT, you can only use SUM on numeric columns.
+However, SUM will ignore NULL values, as do the other aggregation functions
+- An important thing to remember: aggregators only aggregate vertically - the values of a column.

 ### MIN and MAX
 MIN and MAX work similarly to SUM.
 However, functionally, MIN and MAX are similar to COUNT in that they can be used on non-numerical columns.
 Depending on the column type, MIN will return the lowest number, earliest date, or non-numerical value as early in the alphabet as possible.
 As you might suspect, MAX does the opposite—it returns the highest number, the latest date, or the non-numerical value closest alphabetically to “Z.” Here's an example:
 ```sql